rayenbm04/rag-assistant-for-documents/README.md

 ### Retrieval pipeline

+**HyDE (Hypothetical Document Embeddings)**
+Before retrieval, the LLM generates a short hypothetical passage that would answer the question.
+This passage is embedded and used for vector search instead of the raw question.
+A passage-shaped vector sits much closer to real document chunks in embedding space than a question-shaped vector does, measurably improving retrieval quality — especially for vague or short queries.
+The hypothesis is shown to the user as a collapsible "Search hypothesis" chip above the answer.

+**Multi-query retrieval**
+The question is simultaneously rewritten into 3 alternative phrasings by the LLM, each approaching the same information need from a different angle (different vocabulary, specificity, framing).
+Vector retrieval runs for each phrasing in parallel.
+All result lists — HyDE vector, 3 multi-query vectors, and BM25 — are merged via RRF, maximising the chance that relevant chunks are surfaced regardless of how the question was phrased.
+All expansions run concurrently so latency cost is minimal.

 **Hybrid search (BM25 + vector)**
-Each query runs two retrievers in parallel: a dense vector retriever (ChromaDB cosine similarity) and a sparse BM25 keyword retriever.
+Each query runs a dense vector retriever (ChromaDB cosine similarity) and a sparse BM25 keyword retriever in parallel.
 Results are fused with Reciprocal Rank Fusion.
 This catches both semantic matches ("describe the pricing model") and exact keyword matches (product codes, names, numbers).

 **Cross-encoder re-ranking**
-After hybrid retrieval fetches 2× the needed chunks, a `cross-encoder/ms-marco-MiniLM-L-6-v2` model re-scores each `(question, chunk)` pair jointly — much more accurate than the individual scores from BM25/vector.
+After hybrid retrieval fetches 2× the needed chunks, a `BAAI/bge-reranker-base` model re-scores each `(question, chunk)` pair jointly — much more accurate than the individual scores from BM25/vector.
 Only the top-K chunks are passed to the LLM.

-Runs on CPU, adds ~1–2 s per query.
+**PPTX overview pinning**
+For PowerPoint files, all overview chunks (slide index, total slide count, cover slide content) are always injected into the context regardless of what retrieval returns.
+This guarantees metadata questions — "how many slides are there?", "who are the team members?" — are always answerable, even when the embedding-based search misses the overview.

 **Session-scoped retrieval**
 Each chat session tracks its own file list.
 Retrieval is filtered to only that session's documents using ChromaDB metadata filters, so sessions with different files never bleed into each other.

 **History-aware question condensing**
 Follow-up questions ("what about the second one?" / "explain further") are rewritten into standalone queries before retrieval, using the last 5 turns of conversation history.
+Typos are corrected at the same step, even for first messages.

 **Document comparison mode**
 Automatically detected from keywords (*compare, difference, contrast, versus, between*, etc.).
 Switches from unified retrieval to per-file balanced retrieval — guaranteeing chunks from each document — and builds a labeled context (`=== Document: X ===`) so the LLM can reason across sources explicitly.